tearust/tapp-tutor/code_walkthrough.md

 	A->>A: render the browser. show the account balance on the UI

 ```
-## Send command that changes state
+## Send a command that changes the state
-Commands are more complicated before it will change the state.
-Like any other distributed state machine, we have to make sure the state in all [[State_Machine_Replica]] to be consistent.
-We use the [[conveyor]] algorithm to sort the commands by the timestamp and executed in an identical order across all replicas.
+Commands are more complicated in that certain precautions must be taken before they're allowed to change the state.
+Like any other distributed state machine, we have to make sure the state in all the [[State_Machine_Replica]]s are consistent.
+We use the [[conveyor]] algorithm to sort the commands by their timestamp and are executed in identical order across all replicas.

-The following diagram demostrates the workflow how a simple transfer txn command to be handled.
+The following diagram demonstrates the workflow of how a simple transfer txn command is handled.
 Note that this diagram is a simplifed verison.
-The full version can be found here [[party-fe#Workflow]]
+The full version can be found here: [[party-fe#Workflow]]

 ```mermaid
 sequenceDiagram